Phuctran-81/Optimize-Inventory-Engine/README.md

 - Checking data errors to ensure no null values and no zero sales.
 Removed one row have zero sales.
 #### Data enrichment
 New drived columns were created to unlock deeper insight:
-- Temporal Feature: calculating new column such as week_calendar to enable calculate the weekly inventory, extracting weekday_name and weekday_number to enable calculate the seasonality of weekday sales, creating new column dwh_create_date to manage data daily updated.
+- Temporal Feature: calculating new column such as week_calendar to enable calculate the weekly demand, extracting weekday_name and weekday_number to enable calculate the seasonality of weekday sales, creating new column dwh_create_date to manage data daily updated.
 - Primary Key: create primary_key to manage data.
 ### B. Silver to Gold
 Using **Star Schema Model** to optimize the performance when updating new data.